samer27/SamIT1025/lab3/readme.md

 # Certificates

 I am interested in the Tri-C IT Cybersecurity program because my free time is primarily spent on the computer and assisting others with computer-related issues, such as networking and technical problems.
-Because it allows me to develop a passion into a practical skill, analyze data, and perhaps most important to me, help consumers and corporations protect data and privacy in an increasingly wired way world.
+Because it allows me to develop a passion into a practical skill, analyze data, and perhaps most important to me, help consumers and corporations protect data and privacy in an increasingly wired world.

 # Co-ops / Internships